-Standards are constantly revised to reflect the increasingly complex and changing environments organisations operate in.
-Standards have been created to enhance an organisation’s ability to satisfy its customer’s business needs.
+Standards are constantly revised to reflect the increasingly complex and changing environments organizations operate in.
+Standards have been created to enhance an organization’s ability to satisfy its customer’s business needs.

 For more information or questions regarding AS 9100, contact us today.